Frank’s Must-Haves

 What are the three first words that come to mind when you think of your dog?

-Gorgeous, lovable, sweet
+Handsome, lovable, sweet

 In a short paragraph, please provide any other details or a brief overview of your foster dog.